By Aaron Woolley, Physiotherapist.

 Heel Wedges: I would only try these if the symptoms are severe or not responding to other treatments.
 A small heel lift can decrease the loading on the calcaneus.

 If you need assistance to manage Sever’s disease and return to pain free running and sport the team at Robina Physiotherapy on the Gold Coast would love to help.
-Call us on (07)5578 7233.
+Contact Us on (07)5578 7233 or BOOK ONLINE.